realm/jazzy/README.md

 ### Docs from `.swiftmodule`s or frameworks

-*This feature is new: there may be crashes and mistakes: reports welcome.*
+*This feature is new: there may be crashes and mistakes.
+Reports welcome.*

 Swift 5.3 added support for symbol graph generation from `.swiftmodule` files.